gtoubassi/mnist-vae/README.md

 ### Semi-Supervised Learning

-So what if instead of 55,000 labeled training and 5,0000 validation samples, we only had 2,000 lateled training samples and 53,000 unlabeled samples.
+So what if instead of 55,000 labeled training samples, we only had 2,000 lateled training samples and 53,000 unlabeled samples.
 Can we generate a (for example) 20 dimensional latent encoding of MNIST digits learning in an unsupervised way with an autoencoder, and then train on that using 2,000 labeled samples?
 Will that latent encoding give us a net better result then the 90% we get with just training on 2,000 labeled images?
-To run the test using an autoencoder run ''python mnist_conv_vae.py'', add the ''--vae'' flag to run a VAE.
-You will see both autoencoders get a 93.5% accuracy, which recovers about half of the accuracy lost when we went to 2,000 labeled samples.
-This is an impressive result and gives some feeling for why researchers and practitioners are excited about the potential to improve training through additional *unlabelled* data.
+To run the test using an autoencoder run `python mnist_conv_vae.py`, add the `--vae` flag to run a VAE.
+You will see both autoencoders get a ~93.5% accuracy, which recovers about half of the accuracy lost when we went to 2,000 labeled samples.
+This is an impressive result and gives some feeling for why researchers and practitioners are excited about the potential to improve training through additional *unlabeled* data.

 It is not immediately clear to me why the VAE doesn't outperform the autoencoder, in fact nothing in my comically naive exploration leads me to see any value in VAEs over "plain autoencoders", but this is of course my own ignorance (or possible bugs).
+VAEs seem to dominate the literature so perhaps there is a different set of circumstances where they shine (or again, bugs in my impl may explain all).
 If you have any ideas let me know by filing a bug!

 ### Resources